What is a Credit Union?

 We offer a suite of financial services to our members, including loans, as well as the chance to chat informally and confidentially about their financial affairs. www.solentcreditunion.co.uk

-We are always looking for active people who want to support their community and share their life and work experience on its Board.
+We are looking for active people who want to support their community and share their life and work experience on our Board.
 We welcome current and retired professionals to join us to contribute to the development and fulfilment of business plans and services, on behalf of members.

 We want to broaden our base and are particularly looking for people who have a range of different backgrounds and are interested in, and have worked with, local communities.
 Experience in marketing/communications and fund raising are also important to us.
 The ability to ask searching questions is also a valuable attribute.
 We are also keen to include people from minority ethnic groups and to create a balance of male/female membership on the Board.